-Laila Swanson has been the Assistant Professor in Costume Design and Set Design at Swarthmore College since 2009, and she is also the faculty designer for Production Ensemble, advisor for Senior Company and Co-Chair of Productions.
+Laila Swanson has been the Assistant Professor in Costume Design at Swarthmore College since 2009.
+She is also the faculty designer for Production Ensemble, advisor for Senior Company and Co-Chair of Production.

 She previously taught classes in Costume and Set Design at Arcadia University, and she has been designing for a number of productions in Scandinavia as well as in the US.
 Between 1994-1996, she was particularly interested and involved in productions of plays by Henrik Ibsen in Norway and Sweden.
 In 1996-1997, she was commissioned by her hometown, Trondheim, Norway, to design and implement the production logistics of 1000 historical costumes, representing 997-1997 related to its Millennium celebration, and she collaborated with historians and curators, as well as with theater directors and production staff for this large scale event.

 Her recent costume designs at Swarthmore College include The Caucasian Chalk Circle, The (24-Hour) Bald Soprano, Marie Antoinette, and The 25th Annual Putnam County Spelling Bee.
 Outside the college, Laila's collaborations include costume design for The Three Musketeers at Hedgerow Theater, Mr. Burns at Villanova University Theater, Henry IV: Your Prince and Mine for Shakespeare in Clark Park, and several Swarthmore alumni productions in the Philadelphia Fringe Festival.